Scandium acetate

-Scandium acetate is an inorganic compound, with the chemical formula of Sc(CH3COO)3.
+Scandium acetate is a compound, with the chemical formula of Sc(CH3COO)3.
 It exists in the anhydrous and the hydrate forms.
-It can be obtained by reacting scandium hydroxide with aqueous acetic acid.
-It is a water-soluble crystal that decomposes into scandium oxide at high temperature.
+It can be obtained by reacting scandium hydroxide or scandium oxide with acetic acid.
+It is a colorless, water-soluble solid.
+It decomposes into scandium oxide at high temperature.
 It can be used to prepare other scandium-containing materials.

+The structure of the anhydrous form was determined by X-ray crystallography.
+It consists of a chain of octahedral Sc(III) centers linked by bridging acetate ligands.